HashimSaqib/Sql-Ledger-REST/readme.md

 ## Introduction

 Sql-Ledger-REST offers a RESTful API integration to the Sql-Ledger ERP system.
-This API is built upon the [Run my accounts branch of sql ledger](https://github.com/ledger123/runmyaccounts) and is designed to seamlessly integrate and extend the capabilities of Sql-Ledger.
+This API is designed to seamlessly integrate and extend the capabilities of Sql-Ledger as well as to act as the backend for my Vue 3 SQL-Ledger redesign neo-ledger.

 ## Installation